Andrzej Bogucki: Theatre

 Bogucki began working onstage on 30 April 1930.
 He performed at the Polish Theatre in Warsaw for three years between 1930 and 1933 and later worked at the New Comedy Theater between 1933 and 1934.
 He also worked for theaters in Łódź and Kraków.

 After the end of World War II, he returned to the stage at the Polish Army Theatre in Łódź, where he performed between 1945 and 1947.
 He went on to work in several other theaters, including the National Theater, Warsaw, where he played from 1969 until his death in 1978.

 Career as a singer

 Bogucki began his singing career in 1931 at the Banda Theater, where he remained for a year until 1932.
 It was his distinctive singing voice that brought him most of his popularity.

 After 1945, he continued to write songs and launched a number of hits in the radio.

 He was a longtime employee of the Polish Radio.
-In addition, he worked with Radio Theatre of the Imagination (as a presenter, singer and reciter, and as a popularizer of music and literature).
+He also worked with Radio Theatre of the Imagination as a presenter, singer and reciter, and as a popularizer of music and literature.